Frequently Asked Questions

 Why study language and communication at Georgetown?

-Georgetown Linguistics is one of the oldest, largest, and most diverse Linguistics departments in the discipline.
+Georgetown Linguistics is one of the oldest, largest, and most diverse Linguistics departments in the discipline and is ranked #3 among departments in the Georgetown College of Arts & Sciences.
 Since 1949, we have been committed to the broad and deep study of language in all its forms.
-Our world class faculty specialize in all areas of linguistics, including Sociolinguistics, Applied Linguistics, Computational Linguistics, Phonetics, Phonology, Syntax, Semantics and Historical Linguistics.
-Research opportunities for students, within and outside the classroom context, are available, and faculty are committed to mentoring graduate students both at the Master’s and PhD levels.
+Our world-class faculty specializes in all areas of linguistics, including Sociolinguistics (with an especially strong expertise in qualitative Discourse Analysis), Applied Linguistics, Computational Linguistics, Phonetics, Phonology, Syntax, and Semantics.
+Research opportunities are available for students, both within and outside of the classroom context, and faculty are committed to mentoring students at both the Master’s and PhD levels.
+Finally, Georgetown offers the most comprehensive career training and professional development curricular and co-curricular opportunities for linguistics graduate students in the United States.

 Who teaches the courses in the program?

-MLC students can take classes that are taught by any of faculty in the Linguistics Department.
-Your “core courses” in sociolinguistics are taught by the sociolinguistics faculty.
+Your 3 required “core courses” in sociolinguistics are taught by the sociolinguistics faculty.
+Our required courses in foundational linguistic theory (which you select from Sound (phonology), Form (syntax) or Meaning (semantics and pragmatics) are taught by our faculty in theoretical linguistics.
+Your required Graduate Proseminar in “Career Management for Linguists” is taught by Dr. Alexandra Johnston, Master’s Programs Director and sociolinguist.
 Faculty from other Georgetown programs, departments and schools, and local experts from the Washington D.C. community also teach and participate actively in our curriculum.
 Visit the Georgetown Linguistics Faculty page for more information about our faculty.

 What professional development is part of the MLC?